(2/3) The eugenics of a Mars Colony.

 If he believes the wealthiest people can just leave Earth behind he is wrong.
 His actions seem to indicate that he does believe that.
 This is why it was necessary to write the pyramid post first.
 Because it directly attacks the core vanity that causes Americans to misapprehend their relationship to the rest of the world, and wealthy people of all countries to the working class(Coates).
 Their success is not independent of class stratification, it requires it.
 No society has yet been able to function in any other way, and without an alternative the colony will fail like our civilization here is failing.

 Again, the Mars colony has as much chance of success as American colonies did before they started importing slaves.
-For the Mars colony to function, they would have to bring not just people who can afford to go, but also enough labor as is made necessary by the exploitative thermodynamic mode of our societies.
+For the Mars colony to function, they would have to bring not just people who can afford to go, but also people who can’t afford to go, whose labor is made necessary by the exploitative thermodynamic mode of our societies.

 We don’t get to run away from our problems.
 We face them and fix them, or else carry them with us wherever we go.
 Something fundamental about how humans live and relate to each other, our relationships as defined by flows of energy and resources have to be altered.
 And no one will escape without finally answering James Baldwin’s question, “Why was it necessary to have a nigger in the first place?”
 That the ruling class is terrified of this question and evaded it is the reason we are in this situation.